cs1302uga/cs1302-ce15/README.md

      when the `Driver` class compiles.

-   * The method that you need to implement should return an `int` value depending on how the calling object's area relates to the area of another object referred to by a method parameter.
+   * The method that you need to implement should return an `int` value depending on how the calling object's radius relates to the radius of another object referred to by a method parameter.
 You can supply both radius values to the static [`Double.compare`](https://docs.oracle.com/javase/8/docs/api/java/lang/Double.html#compare-double-double-) method in a particular order to get the desired `int` value.